-Benefits of ACL reconstruction surgery include improved knee stability and ability to return to full sporting ability.
+Benefits of ACL reconstruction surgery include improved knee stability and the ability to return to full sporting ability.

-Risks of this surgery include risk of infection (<1%), bleeding, DVT (clots in your lower leg), PE (clots going to your lung), numbness around the scar and some residual laxity.
+Risks of this surgery include risk of infection (<1%), bleeding, DVT (clots in your lower leg), PE (clots going to your lung), numbness around the scar, and some residual laxity.

 You will generally be admitted to the hospital on the day of the surgery.
-Most patients stay in the hospital overnight and are safe to be discharged next day.
+Most patients stay in the hospital overnight and are safe to be discharged the next day.

 You will be allowed to fully weight bear on the leg using crutches.
 You can start weaning off the crutches generally after 2 to 3 weeks.
 No splint is necessary.
 Driving can be recommenced as soon as independent mobility is achieved.